ekrasmussen/openskynetwork-client/README.md

 Currently supported features

-* Get all currently tracked flights
+* List all flights currently tracked by Opensky-network
 * Tracking specific planes
 * See all planes in proximity
 * Route Grabber

+To-do list:
+* Track flights from your own transpoders
+* Google Static Maps API implementation
+* Convert address and radius to proximity bounding box